 - cover letter (max.
 500 words);

 - example of a course syllabus for Bachelor’s students;

 - names and contact details of two referees.

+Please use the application button on the Utrecht University website to apply.
 Initial interviews may be conducted over Skype.
 Candidates who make the shortlist will be interviewed in person in Utrecht.
-The interviews will be scheduled in May 2018.
-The application deadline is 04/05/2018